 The In Command Feature can be triggered randomly on any spin.
 The Annihilator slot’s Wild symbol, represented by the band’s long-serving lead guitarist Jeff Waters, will expand to cover an entire reel.

-If you win with the expanded Wild symbol, the game resumes as normal.
+If you win with the expanded Wild symbol when you play the game here, the game resumes as normal.
 If not, the reels spin again until you do hit a winning combination!
 The Wild Symbol remains in place until the Respin results in a cash prize.

 Set the World on Fire Free Spins